skovmand/advent_of_code_2020/README.md

 My goals for AoC2020:

-- Complete every day
 - Exercise and improve my Elixir skills
-- Solve some puzzles
+- Solve puzzles
-- Publish readable code

-I will not optimize for speed, or for lines of code.
+- Do it while remaining calm and enjoying the process

 ## Run the tests